This recipe is based on the successful club startup processes that have been used so far in various US

-These rules vary from college to college, so you must contact your club sports administrators and find out what the ground rules are before you do anything.
+Rules vary from college to college, so you must contact your club sports administrators and find out what the ground rules are.

 4 – Start a Facebook group to promote your club, and invite people to join

 5 – Embed the informational videos (see resources)

 6 – Contact the NCGAA to get help in obtaining DVD footage.
 Free multi-lingual DVD versions of the videos

 above, which play on a continuous loop, are available on request.
 Your job is to get that footage in

 front of as many eyeballs as possible.
 The game will attract a lot of attention once people see it in

 action.
 Do what you have to do to get that video seen, even if you have to throw a party in your dorm